etimou/frisquet-arduino/README.md

 # Usage

-Using Arduino IDE, load inside RFLink hardware :
+Using Arduino IDE, load inside RFLink 433.42 Mhz hardware :
 - frisquet-ERS-decode to decode ERS protocol and retrieve the ID of your boiler
 - frisquet-ERS-command to command your boiler using ERS protocol (don't forget to set the ID of your boiler)